 Btw, truffles are a fungus, so know your allergies, and eat responsibly.
 I’ve never known anyone to be allergic, but it can happen.

 - Orange Olive Oil Cake with Dark Chocolate Ganache

 - 2 cups Unsalted Mixed Nuts, loosely chopped

 - 1 Tbsp Coconut Oil

 - 1/8 tsp Salt, truffle salt or pink Himalayan salt

 - Place NUTS on a baking sheet under low-flame oven-broiler for two-minute intervals until lightly toasted; transfer to a baking sheet lined with parchment to cool; set aside.

-- Place CHOCOLATE CHIPS and COCONUT OIL in microwave-safe bowl; heat in 1 minute intervals until thoroughly melted, stirring on each interval.
+- Place CHOCOLATE CHIPS and COCONUT OIL in heat-safe bowl; microwave in 1 minute intervals until thoroughly melted, stirring on each interval.

 - Place in refrigerator for 15 minutes to set the chocolate; remove; break into clusters.

-- Chocolate clusters can be stored at room temperature or refrigerated…but they won’t last long because they're delicious!
+- Chocolate covered nuts can be stored at room temperature or refrigerated…but they won’t last long because they're delicious!

 Nutrition data provided as courtesy estimates using unbranded ingredients from a nutrition database.
 Please consult preferred resource for precise data.